Alloy Artifacts

 Prior to this time McKaig-Hatch may have supplied Dunlap pliers or adjustable wrenches with a more conventional design, with the maker not easily discerned from a catalog listing.

 McKaig-hatch marked the tools made for Sears with a forged-in or stamped "Y-Circle" manufacturer's code, although the process of identifying McKaig-Hatch as the maker was not entirely straightforward.
-Readers interested in more information on the attribution of this code can refer to the section Tracking Maker "Y-Circle" in our Craftsman article.
+Readers interested in more information on the attribution of this code can refer to the section Maker McKaig in our article on Craftsman manufacturer's codes.

 The list below shows the types of tools currently known to have been made for Sears by McKaig-Hatch.